Published 21 Jun 2022

 Regardless of the industry, Health and Safety is a moral obligation and a legal requirement.
 Having effective health and safety programs in place can help prevent incidents and even help mitigate their effects in the event that they occur.
 Below are components of a health and safety program that breweries can refer to when building their own health and safety program:

 To be able to manage health and safety risks in breweries, you must be able to identify first what these risks are.
-Managing health and safety risks involves three steps:
+Managing health and safety risks involves identifying hazards, assessing the risks, and controlling those risks.

 Safe work procedures are written step-by-step description of performing a task safely.
 Below are examples of tasks in breweries that require a written safe work procedure: